PickNikRobotics/ik_benchmarking/README.md

 By convention, the MoveIt configuration packages are named `robot_moveit_config` or `moveit_resources_robot_moveit_config`.
 Your robot's MoveIt config package should follow this convention.

+- `robot_name`: The name of the robot model to be used in the benchmarking process.

 - `planning_group`: Indicates the name of the planning group that you wish to use for benchmarking IK solvers.
 In the example, the planning group is `panda_arm`.

 - `sample_size`: Specifies the number of samples the benchmarking will run.